-We were called Community Health and Medical Practice in the ‘60s, and during that time we were the temporary home to a number of loosely associated programs that were without homes elsewhere in the University of Missouri School of Medicine.
-Our department included a handful of physicians who provided health care to patients from a small clinic in the hospital.
+We were called Community Health and Medical Practice in the ‘60s, and during that time we were the home to a number of loosely associated programs.
+Our department included a handful of physicians who provided health care to patients in a small clinic located on the back of the School of Medicine.
 Faculty, space, and funding were in limited supply.
-It was clear then that gaining institutional commitment and earning a place alongside the other boarded specialties was going to be a challenge … but our leaders gladly faced the challenge and succeeded in their efforts.
+It was clear then that gaining institutional commitment and earning a place alongside the other specialties was going to be a challenge … but our early leaders faced the challenge and succeeded in their efforts.

-By the mid-‘70s, after we had developed the Family Practice Residency, we earned full department status and changed our name to Family and Community Medicine.
-In the more than 40 years since that time, we have prospered and grown.
-Today, our department includes nearly 70 faculty members, 50 staff members including APRNs and librarians, fellows, 36 residents, and two integrated residents.
-We manage seven practices in five locations, plus MU’s Urgent Care facility and three Mizzou Quick Care clinics.
+By the mid-‘70s, after we had developed the Family Practice Residency, we earned full department status.
+MU changed our name to Family and Community Medicine appointing Dr. Jack Colwill as chair.
+He served in that role for 25 years.
+Today, our department includes 75 faculty members, 50 staff members including APRNs and librarians, and fellows, and 36 residents.
+We manage eight practices in six locations, plus MU’s Urgent Care facility and three Mizzou Quick Care clinics.
 Patient visits total nearly 160,000 annually.
 Thanks to the vision and hard work of many dedicated people, we have established ourselves as one of the premier family medicine departments in the nation.

 Department faculty members are distinguished national and local leaders.
-Three have been elected to membership in the prestigious Institute of Medicine of the National Academy of Sciences.
-Two faculty members are past presidents of the Society of Teachers of Family Medicine, and one has served on the US Preventive Services Task Force (USPSTF) – including one year as Task Force Chair – since 2005.
+Three have been elected to membership in the prestigious National Academy of Medicine (formerly Institute of Medicine) of the National Academy of Sciences.
+Two faculty members are past presidents of the Society of Teachers of Family Medicine, and one served on the US Preventive Services Task Force (USPSTF) for 11 years – including one year as Task Force Chair.

 At the institutional level, Family Medicine faculty members serve (or have served) as:

-- Executive Vice Chancellor for the MU Missouri Health Care System
+- Executive Vice Chancellor for the MU Health Care System

 - Chief Medical Information Officer for MU Health Care